GitaRac/Learning_WoTech_Java_2024/13_Problem_Solving.md

             reverse.append(lowercaseWord.charAt(i));
         }

-        // Convert StringBuilder back to a String String reversedWord = reverse.toString();
+        // Convert StringBuilder back to a String to compare String reversedWord = reverse.toString();

         // Check if the lowercase word is equal to its reversed version